AngelMQ2/Tools-of-AI/README.md

 ## Acknowledgements

 We would like to acknowledge the contributions of the open-source community and the authors of the algorithms implemented in this repository.
-Special thanks to the YouTube community for their educational content on Artificial Intelligence algorithms.
+Special thanks to the YouTube community, devoted to teaching and disseminating high-level algorithms in Artificial Intelligence in an entertaining and accessible way for those who are curious about this knowledge.
+Sincerely, thank you.